 KMI offers the highest quality Imaging Services in the Canberra region.
-We are the leaders in Bulk Billing with the real benefit of no ‘Out of Pocket’ expenses for you.
+We are the leaders in Compassionate Billing with the real benefit of no ‘Out of Pocket’ expenses for you.
 We are there for you when it matters the most

 We believe in making difference